-- Attend thesis/dissertation submission workshop or watch workshop video Friday of 9th week; - File I) revised plan of study (if needed), and 2) Graduation Clearance Form to Graduate College Friday of 10th week; - File diploma application with Registrar's Office Monday of 12th week; - Ph.D. students only Admission to Doctoral Candidacy form due in Graduate College to be eligible for graduation in following term Friday of 12th week in fall (for spring graduation), Friday of 3rd week in spring (for summer graduation), or Friday of the 2nd week in summer session 2 (for fall graduation); - Results of Thesis/Dissertation Defense forms due in Graduate College (thesis plan/Ph.D. only) Friday of 15th week; - Online submission of electronic dissertation or thesis (thesis plan/Ph.D. only), signed committee approval page, and one (1) Abstract due Friday of 16th week.
+- Attend thesis/dissertation submission workshop or watch workshop video Friday of 9th week; - File I) revised plan of study (if needed), and 2) Graduation Clearance Form to Graduate College Friday of 10th week; - File diploma application with Registrar's Office 11th week; - Ph.D. students only Admission to Doctoral Candidacy form due in Graduate College to be eligible for graduation in following term Friday of 12th week in fall (for spring graduation), Friday of 3rd week in spring (for summer graduation), or Friday of the 2nd week in summer session 2 (for fall graduation); - Results of Thesis/Dissertation Defense forms due in Graduate College (thesis plan/Ph.D. only) Friday of 15th week; - Online submission of dissertation or thesis and signed committee approval page Friday of 16th week.